codelingo/lingo/README.md

 ## Install

-Either [download](codelingo/lingo/releases) a pre-built binary or, if you have [Golang setup](https://golang.org/doc/install), install from source:
+[Download](codelingo/lingo/releases) a pre-built binary or, if you have [Golang setup](https://golang.org/doc/install), install from source:

 ```go
 $ go get github.com/codelingo/lingo
 ```

+This will download, build and and place the `lingo` binary on your $PATH

 ### Windows